Harrisonbro/contract/contract.md

 So, in short:

-You ([customer name]), located at [customer address] are hiring me (Harrison Brown) to [design and develop a website] for the estimated total price of [total] as outlined in our previous correspondence.
+You ([customer name, possibly 'on behalf of ...']), located at [customer address] are hiring me (Harrison Brown) to [design and develop a website] for the estimated total price of [total] as outlined in our previous correspondence.

 ## What do both parties agree to do?
 _You_: You confirm that you have the authority to enter into this contract on behalf of yourself, your company or your organisation.
 You'll give me everything I need to complete the project as and when, and in the format I need it.
 You'll review my work and provide feedback and approval in a timely manner.
 Deadlines apply to both parties, so you'll also be bound by the dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 _Me_: I have the experience and ability to do everything I've agreed with you and I'll do it all in a professional and timely manner.
 I'll endeavour to meet every deadline that we've set and I'll maintain the confidentiality of everything you give to me for this project.

+## Outline of work
+[what work is included in this contract, and what dates?]

+### Completion date
+We agree to complete the work outlined above by [completion date]

 ## The details